ScottPierce/kotlin-html/README.md

 * Simple Architecture - easy to understand and contribute to, especially relative to kotlinx.html

 ## Pull Requests Welcome
-* If I haven't added the HTML element or CSS Property you want, you can add it yourself via the generation module yourself, please create an issue.
+* If the HTML element or CSS Property you need doesn't exist, you can add it yourself via the generation module, or you can create an issue
-* Please talk to me in an issue before you do any major changes / refactors
+* Please create an issue to discuss any major changes / refactors

 # Basic Sample
 ```Kotlin